Frequently asked questions about orthopedic trauma injuries (broken bones) (FAQs)

 Do I need to take antibiotics?

 There are many opinions on this topic.
-In general, if you have metal hardware from fracture repair then probably no. Antibiotics are recommended for a dental visit is if you have an artificial joint replacement.
-To read more go to the American Academy of Orthopaedic surgeon's (AAOS) website at:______ needs to be filled in.
-Or, at the American Dental Associations website at:_______ needs to be filed in if there is a site.
+In general, if you have metal hardware from fracture repair then probably no. Antibiotics are recommended for a dental visit if you have an artificial joint replacement.
+To read more go to the American Academy of Orthopaedic Surgeon's website or the American Dental Associations website.

 Will I set of the metal detector?